Learning French in Jamaica

 Bonjour!
-I enjoyed French eats to commemorate the completion of 2 French examinations: End of semester exams as well as the internationally-recognized DELF A1.
+I enjoyed cuisine inspired by France to commemorate the completion of 2 French examinations: End of semester exams as well as the internationally-recognized DELF A1.
 In January 2017, I started reacquainting with the language at my own pace until classes at the Alliance Française de la Jamaïque were discovered.
 Thanks to the lessons recalled from high school plus the 3 weeks of independent learning, I started at a beginner+ level then progressed from there.
-I marked the completions by indulging in French-inspired cuisine at Fromage Gourmet Market and Tea Tree Crêperie.
+I marked the completions by indulging at 2 French restaurants in Kingston: Fromage Gourmet Market and Tea Tree Crêperie.

 Prior, I subsequently won a creative writing competition that I mainly did for extra practice!
 The prizes received included a certificate, workbook, and a free registration for the DELF examination above (thankfully).
 The surprise win turned out to be a blessing; I wanted to undergo the examination for professional reasons but wasn’t sure it would’ve been financially feasible.
 This is yet another example of mine of attracting opportunities into your own life.